matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 Snakemake.
 Individual steps can be "commented out" as desired, e.g., if assembly parameters are to be adjusted & tested before continuing with subsequent analyses.

+# Adjusting parameters
+By editing the .smk files for each package in the "rules" subdirectory, parameters can be individually adjusted as desired.
+For example, to adjust k-mer utilization for assembly via SPAdes, open SPAdes.smk & edit the "-k" parameter.
+Using the Snakefile, TBD

 # Directory Structure
 ```
 Streptomyces-phylogenetics_common-scab/